sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 automatically install dependencies (like database adapters) that Django requires.

-Typically, these packages are based on the latest stable release of Django, so if you want to use the development version of Django you'll need to follow the instructions for installing the development version from Django's Git repository.
+Typically, these packages are based on the latest stable release of Django, but not always.
+If your distro version is 1.8 or later, you are ok - all the code in this book should work (check the release notes if you are using a later version though, some functions are deprecated over time.).
+If your distro uses a version of Django older than 1.8, you will need to install an official release from the Django Project website.

 If you're using Linux or a Unix installation, such as OpenSolaris, check with your distributor to see if they already package Django.
 If